ain-tools/jojo-frontend/README.md

-# FrontendSecondtry
+# Jojo Front-end

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+The front end to a multiplayer card game made with angular.

 ## Development server